-While listening to the radio, Rob hears a novelty pop song called "Bupkis" that sounds familiar to him.
-It's because he wrote it with a colleague named Buzzy Potter when the two were in the army.
-Apparently, Buzzy failed to give Rob any writing credit for the song.
-That's because two months earlier, Buzzy, down on his luck, came by Rob's office wanting to revive his and Rob's song writing partnership.
-When Buzzy asked about peddling the old songs, Rob verbally gave Buzzy outright ownership of the songs.
-Buddy and Sally believe that Buzzy probably already had a deal at the time to get the song recorded, and as such that Rob should sue, or at least speak to a lawyer about the issue.
-When Rob's attempts to be gracious with Buzzy result in a contemptible reaction from Buzzy, Rob decides he needs to get some sort of emotional satisfaction out of the situation, perhaps in the form of beating up Buzzy.
-In the process, Rob learns a little more about the true history of "Bupkis".
+While listening to the radio, Rob hears a novelty pop song called "Bupkis" that sounds terribly familiar - he co-wrote it with a colleague named Buzzy Potter back when the two were in the army.
+Buzzy has failed to give Rob any writing credit for the song because, two months earlier, he swung by Rob's office ostensibly wanting to revive their songwriting partnership.
+When Buzzy asked about peddling their old songs, Rob verbally gave him outright ownership of them.
+Buddy and Sally believe Buzzy probably had a recording deal already lined up at the time and, as such, should be sued.
+At least Rob should consult a lawyer about it, but when Rob's personal attempt to be gracious with Buzzy results in a contemptible response, Rob decides he needs to get some sort of emotional satisfaction out of the situation instead, perhaps in the form of beating up Buzzy.
+In the process, Rob learns a little more about the true history of "Bupkis."
 Written by

 Did You Know?

 "Yuk-a-Puk," which Buddy bemoans leaving the hit parade, was an actual song.
 It was one of many written by the actor who played Buddy, Morey Amsterdam

 .
 See more